By Cy Warman in 1906

 “I’ll put you to sleep for a minute if you ever hint that I was not awake coming down Cañon Diablo,” shouted the engineer, releasing his brakes.
 As the long, heavy train glided by, the trainmen swung up like sailors, and away went the Limited over the long bridge, five minutes to the bad.

-When he had reached the other end of the bridge, he gave the go-ahead signal and the train pulled out.
-As they had lost seven minutes, it was necessary for the conductor to report “cause of delay;” and that was the first hint the officials of any of the Western lines had of the “unseen hand.”
+When he had reached the other end of the bridge, he gave the go-ahead signal, and the train pulled out.
+As they had lost seven minutes, it was necessary for the conductor to report the “cause of delay,” and that was the first hint the officials of any of the Western lines had of the “unseen hand.”

 Presently trainmen, swapping yarns at division stations, heard of the mysterious signal on other roads.

 The Columbia Limited, over on the Short Line, was choked with her head over Snake River at the very edge of Pendleton.
 When they had pulled in, and a fresh crew had taken the train on, the in-coming captain and his daring driver argued over the incident, and they each got ten days, — not for the delay, but because they could not see to sign the call-book next morning and were not fit to be seen by other people.